talflorentin/prompt_leak_detector/README.md

 Make sure you have the necessary dependencies installed.

 ## Configuration
-Secret keys should be inserted into the `secret_key.py` file.
+API keys `openai_key` and `pinecone_key` should be inserted into the `~/.streamlit/secrets.toml` file.
 These keys may be required for certain functionalities within the program.

 ## Usage
 To use the program, follow these steps: